 All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school and can occur between children outside of these environments.
+All staff should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.
-Abuse can also take place wholly online or may be used to facilitate offline abuse.
+Abuse can also take place wholly online or online interaction may be used to facilitate offline abuse.

 Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

 Emotional Abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.